kelsa-pi/unodit/README.md

 i - number of spaces used for indentation in the generated code.
 If 0, \t is used as indent

-p - number of dialogs in deck
+p - number of panels in deck

 ##Customization
 You can copy `config.ini` in your project root directory.
 Edit section in `my_project_dir/config.ini` file to make changes.